nodulusteam/methodus.dev/docs/introduction/server.md

 export class MyLogicModule { }
 ```

-`Module` decorates the class for a module.
+> `@Module` decorates the class for a module.
 The class itself is empty.
+>

-`RouterConfiguration` binds a controller class a specified server, in this case the express instance.
+> `@RouterConfiguration` binds a controller class a specified server, in this case the express instance.

 Finaly we add the controller, here is a simple one